tenable/Security-Hub/README.md

   --log-level LOG_LEVEL
                         Log level: available levels are debug, info, warn, error, crit
+  --severities
-  --since OBSERVED_SINCE
+                        What Severities should be ingested?
+Colon delimited --since OBSERVED_SINCE
                         The unix timestamp of the age threshold --run-every RUN_EVERY